Regression (film): Reception

 Regression received generally negative reviews from critics upon release, with criticism focused on the film's third act.
 Review aggregator website Rotten Tomatoes reported a 14% rating, based on 42 reviews, leaving a rating average of 4.1/10.
 The site's consensus reads, "Regression boasts a pair of eminently likable leads – neither of whom are able to dislodge the movie from the mire of psychological thriller mediocrity."
-On Metacritic, the film has a score of 32 out of 100, based on 12 critics, indicating "generally unfavorable reviews."
+On Metacritic, the film has a score of 32 out of 100, based on 12 critics, indicating "generally unfavorable reviews".

 The film opened at the box office, grossing just $55,039 in its domestic run in theaters.
 The film would eventually gross 17.7 million USD worldwide, on a budget of 15 million USD.
-Michael Kermode, of The Guardian, wrote that the film was "largely forgettable fare, but at least its unhysterical heart is in the right place."
+Mark Kermode, of The Guardian, wrote that the film was "largely forgettable fare, but at least its unhysterical heart is in the right place."

 Despite a disappointing domestic run at the box office, the film was number one at the weekend box office in Spain from October 4 to the October 11, 2015.
 In 2015, Regression had the highest opening-weekend gross at the Spanish box office for any homegrown film, earning $2.87 million (€2.55 million).
 The film garnered 40 percent of the Spanish box office on 370 screens.